Should I buy the the Firenze Card to visit Florence?

 We often receive questions on whether the card is "worth" the €72 (price was €50 at first but went up in June 2013) so we sat down to evaluate what the card offers and whether it is something we would recommend our visitors to purchase.

-What we found is that there is no clear cut answer if you're making a decision based solely on the cost: in that case, whether you should buy it or not depends on your plans, the time you have at your disposal and the size of your family or traveling group.
+What we found is that there is no clear cut answer if you're making a decision based solely on the cost of the card: in that case, whether you should buy it or not depends on your plans, the time you have at your disposal and the size of your family or traveling group.

 Keep in mind that museums have improved their services for Firenze Card holders, for example, by adding priority lines at the busiest museums: you'll find priority entrance at the Uffizi, the Accademia, at the Baptistery, Giotto's bell tower, the Cupola (dome), Palazzo Vecchio and Palazzo Pitti.
-If you're visiting in the summer or have limited time, it is without a doubt a benefit to skip any lines at the main museums in Florence.
+If you're visiting in the summer or have limited time, it is without a doubt a benefit to skip any lines at the main museums in Florence regardless of the cost.

 What do you want to see?

-To decide whether it is right for you, you first need to have an idea of which museums you definitely want to visit as well as others your might like to visit.
-With this list in hand, then you can figure out whether the card is a better deal or whether you'll pay less by paying the normal entrance ticket.
+To decide whether it is right for you, you first need to have an idea of which museums you definitely want to visit as well as others you might like to visit.
+With this list in hand, then you can figure out whether the card is a better deal or whether you'll pay less by paying for the normal entrance ticket (or just prebooking at the Uffizi or Accademia directly).

 Here are some of the benefits of purchasing the card: